oncody/civ-board-game-2010/README.md

 1. Sacrifice your scout
 1. Move any other friendly figures in this square to a legal adjacent square
 1. Adopt a new social policy.
 Each “Start of Turn” ability on a social policy card can only be used once per turn.
 If a card has two abilities, both can be used once.
+When you lose a city, then you lose a social policy card (but can later re-learn that same one if you want)

 ### Play a reserved great person tile
 Play a reserved great person tile on your civilization sheet into one of your city's outskirts